marionwalton/media-and-society/references.md

 ---
-layout: home
+layout: page
 title: 14.
-List of references
+References
 ---
-These are some of the important sources used in *Media & Society*.
+These are the important sources used in *Media & Society*.

 ## references